+Background Check

-- Varicella: Immunity, by proof of Varicella immunization or Varicella titer. - Influenza: Flu Immunization documentation upon admission and annually thereafter.
-If unable to be immunized, the student will be required to wear a mask in patient care areas.
-Documentation is required from clinician, if student is unable to be immunized. - Hepatitis B: Proof of Hepatitis B immunization series or declination of vaccine. - Background Check: A national criminal background check is required for enrollment in the Criminal Justice, Dental Assisting, Medical Assisting - Clinical, Medical Massage Therapy, Pharmacy Technology, and Physical Therapist Assistant programs.
-Evidence of a criminal record may prevent prospective students from enrolling in these programs. - In the event that a student experiences a legal issue, while within the program, it is their responsibility to disclose in writing, any legal issues, with the exception of a traffic violation, immediately should the student be enrolled in a program that requires licensure or certification.
+A national criminal background check is required for enrollment in certain programs and/or for placement at certain externship sites.
+Evidence of a criminal record may prevent prospective students from enrolling in these programs and/or prevent enrolled students from being placed at certain externship sites.

+• In the event that a student experiences a legal issue, while within the program, it is their responsibility to disclose in writing, any legal issues, with the exception of a traffic violation, immediately should the student be enrolled in a program that requires licensure or certification.
 Failure to disclose information about previous drug use or previous criminal offenses could result in immediate dismissal.
 Failure to disclose this information could also result in a future inability to achieve licensure.